Spurs frustrated in draw with Sheffield amid VAR dispute - WHIZ News

 “You expect better results than you get.
 Of course we are in a process to build and we’ll see if we have time to build what we want.”

-After a first half when Sheffield had the better chances, including John Lundstram hitting the post, Tottenham took the lead in the 58th when Son seized on a poor pass by Enda Stevens to score.
+After a first half when Sheffield had the better chances, including John Lundstram hitting the post, Tottenham took the lead in the 58th when Son seized on a poor pass by Enda Stevens.

-The Korean was facing a league suspension after a red card last weekend for a challenge which led to a serious injury for Everton’s Andre Gomes, but was free to play when the ruling was overturned.
+The Korean was facing a league suspension after a red card last weekend for a challenge which led to a serious injury for Everton’s Andre Gomes, but was free to play when the dismissal was rescinded.

-Sheffield responded 90 seconds later when David McGoldrick pulled the ball into the net off a cross from Stevens, but a lengthy VAR review showed George Baldock’s toes offside in the buildup.
+Sheffield responded 90 seconds later when David McGoldrick scored from a cross by Stevens, but a lengthy VAR review showed Lundstram narrowly offside in the buildup.

-Baldock scored for Sheffield in the 78th after his cross eluded everyone to go in at the far post, though he had to wait for another VAR review.
+Baldock netted for Sheffield in the 78th after his cross eluded everyone to go in at the far post, though he had to wait for another VAR review.

-Baldock admitted Sheffield’s players thought a win was possible, but “we’d have bit your hand off if you offered us a draw.”
-As for the offside: “I’ve got quite long toes.”

-Tottenham fans booed loudly at the final whistle as their team continued its inconsistent form and remained in the bottom half of the Premier League table.
-Sheffield continued its strong start to the season and is fighting with Arsenal for fifth place.
+Tottenham was booed off at the final whistle as the team continued its inconsistent form and remained in the bottom half of the table, while fifth-place Sheffield continued its strong start to the campaign.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that John Lundstram, not George Baldock, was offside in the build-up to the disallowed goal.